sakshipagaria/sakshipagaria/README.md

 ### Glad to see you here!
 Hallo!
-This is Sakshi Pagariya , a second year computer engineering student with proficiency in C,C++,Java, Html.
-And Im also learning GERMAN!
+This is Sakshi Pagariya , a computer engineering student with proficiency in Html,Css and Js along with C++ and Python And Im also learning GERMAN!